jeff-hykin/XD_Compiler/README.md

 This is my most ambitious project, and at the moment it is not a great representation of my code in general.
 If you know how to use it, it works reliably.
 However, it is far from being finished.
 I suggest reading 'how it works' to get a good idea of the program, but you might want to wait till a later date before looking at the code.

 The program needs a good coding-interface (even if you know how to use it, it is currently a pain to use).
 I'll likely be able to build an interface around Jan 2017.
 Until the interface is made, it is posted here more for ease of access (rather than collaboration).
 The other major design element that needs to be fixed are the coding methods/pratices.
-There are many uses of exec() which (if it wasn't obvious) is a terrible terrible thing to be using as a go-to solution for problems.
+There are many uses of exec() which (if it wasn't obvious) is a terrible terrible thing to be using frequently.

 # Demo
 If you'd still like to get a quick feel for the project, clone the repo, and run the parser file.
 It parses some demo code and prints the syntax tree for the code.